adam-paul/compendia/_posts/2022-03-09-limping-along.md

 be the actual web development code that I write and store on this GitHub repository, and the host is presumably just GoDaddy?
 Since that's where I purchased my domain?
 Well, I think that's right.

-So, I'll be "developing" the website in the `website` branch of the titular repo (as in [this one](https://github.com/adam-paul/compendia)), and I'll just try to test it out manually in a personal browser as I develop it, since the stand-in I built in that template editor is currently occupying the domain.
+So, I'll be "developing" the website in the `webdev` branch of the titular repo (as in [this one](https://github.com/adam-paul/compendia)), and I'll just try to test it out manually in a personal browser as I develop it, since the stand-in I built in that template editor is currently occupying the domain.
 My understanding is that when I actually want the code from the `website`